xarvh/exalted-cypher-system/martial-arts/styles/mantis.md

 On a successful Parry, immediately roll to Disarm or Clinch the attacker.

-### ???
+### Crushing Claw Method
-``
+`5 Body, Action (Attack)`

+When the Controller of a Clinch, add (Awareness x2) to the damage against the Victim, ignoring Armor.

+When the Victim of a Clinch, +2 to break the Clinch; if successful, the stylist can immediately try to put the Controller in a clinch without using an Action.

 ### Mantis Form
 `Action`

-+1 Parry, can Parry any attack barehanded, +1 to Clinch, Light weapons can be used as Medium
++1 Parry, can Parry any attack barehanded.

+Light weapons can be used as Medium.

-As soon as the stylist establishes a Clinch, they can immediately attack the Victim withuot using an Action.
+Ignore the normal penalty to establish a Clinch; as soon as the stylist establishes a Clinch, they can immediately attack the Victim withuot using an Action.

 ### Joint-Breaking Technique